Trigger finger: Diagnosis

 Diagnosis is made on interview and physical examination.
 More than one finger may be affected at a time.
 It is most common in the thumb and ring finger.
-The triggering more often occurs while gripping an object firmly or during sleep when the palm of the subject’s hand remains closed for an extended period of time.
+The triggering more often occurs while gripping an object firmly or during sleep when the palm of the subject’s hand remains closed for an extended period of time, presumably because the enlargement of the tendon is maximum when the finger is not being used.
 Upon waking, the affected person may have to force the triggered fingers open with their other hand.
 In some, this can be a daily occurrence.

 Treatment

-Depending on the number of affected digits and the clinical severity of the condition, Corticosteroid injections can cure trigger digits.
+Depending on the number of affected digits and the clinical severity of the condition, corticosteroid injections can cure trigger digits (e.g. 6-7).

-Treatment consists of injection of a corticosteroid such as methylprednisolone often combined with a local anesthetic (lidocaine) at the A1 pulley in the palm.
+Treatment consists of injection of a corticosteroid such as methylprednisolone often combined with a local anesthetic (lidocaine) at the A1 (6-7) pulley in the palm.
 The infiltration of the affected site is straightforward using standard anatomic landmarks.
 There is evidence that the steroid does not need to enter the sheath.
 The role of sonographic guidance is therefore debatable.

 Injection of the tendon sheath with a corticosteroid is effective over weeks to months in more than half of people.
-Steroid injection is not effective in people with Type 1 diabetes.
-If triggering persists 2 months after injection, a second injection can be considered.
+Steroid injection may be slightly less effective in people with diabetes.
+If triggering persists 6-7 months after injection, a second injection can be considered.
 Most specialists recommend no more than 3 injections because corticosteroids can weaken the tendon and there is a possibility of tendon rupture.

 Triggering is predictably resolved by a relatively simple surgical procedure under local anesthesia.
 The surgeon will cut the sheath that is restricting the tendon.
 The patient should be awake in order to confirm adequate release.
-On occasion, triggering does not resolve until a slip of the FDS (Flexor digitorum superficialis) tendon is resected.
+On occasion, triggering does not resolve until a slip of the FDS (flexor digitorum superficialis) tendon is resected.

 One study suggests that the most cost-effective treatment is up to two corticosteroid injections followed by open release of the first annular pulley.
 Choosing surgery immediately is an option and can be affordable if done in the office under local anesthesia.

 Surgery

 Trigger digits can be released percutaneously using a needle.
-This is not used for the thumb where the digital reves are at greater risk.
+This is not used for the thumb where the digital nerves are at greater risk.